-If you’ve signed up for your company’s 401(k) retirement savings plan, and you’re contributing at least enough to get the highest possible employer match, that’s great!
-But there’s another financial consideration that’s probably still sitting on your plate: Rolling over your old 401(k) from your last job.
+If you’ve signed up for your company’s 401(k) retirement savings plan and you’re contributing at least enough to get the highest possible employer match, that’s great!
+But there’s another financial consideration that might be still sitting on your plate: Rolling over your old 401(k) from your last job.

 But here’s the thing: By not rolling it over, you might be losing some serious cash.
-That’s right—losing money—and the way that you lose it is sneaky, so it’s easy to miss.
+That’s right—losing money, so it’s easy to miss.
 These are a few key reasons that you should get on it, like, now.

 You May Be Paying Hidden Fees

 This may surprise you, but there are all sorts of fees that go into effect when you open a 401(k).
-“There are often recordkeeping fees, maintenance fees, fund fees for what you’re actually invested in, and sometimes others,” says Norris.
+Some include: recordkeeping fees, maintenance fees, fund fees, and more.

 And remember, when you pay a fee on your 401(k), you’re not just losing the cost of the fee; you’re also losing all the compound interest that would grow along with it over time.
 So the sooner you roll your plan over, the more you could save.